Certificates, certifications, and licenses formally recognize knowledge, skill sets, and qualifications, but…

 Does a certification mean you’re certified?

-Yes, passing a certification exam means that you’re certified in that specific area.
+Yes, passing a certification exam means you’re certified in that specific area.
 However, maintaining certification status depends on meeting ongoing education requirements.

-No. While some professional certifications may be required by employers in certain fields, they do not grant the legal authority to practice a regulated profession like a license does.
+No, being certified doesn’t mean you’re licensed.
+While some professional certifications may be required by employers in certain fields, they do not grant the legal authority to practice a regulated profession like a license does.

 Does earning a degree mean you’re certified?